Odor of the Day: Plot

-On a cold winter day, a dog (identical in appearance to Wellington from Doggone Cats) desperately seeks shelter; he tries to in a dog house, a hawk's nest and a turtle shell, but is rejected every time (the dog house was already occupied by another dog who sticks up a "No Vacancy" sign, the hawk doesn't take kindly to the dog being in his nest and the turtle -who resembles Cecil Turtle- is merely annoyed by the dog trying to hide in his shell).
+On a cold winter day, Wellington the Dog desperately seeks shelter; he tries to do so in a dog house, a hawk's nest and a turtle shell, but is rejected every time (the dog house was already occupied by another dog who sticks up a "No Vacancy" sign, the hawk doesn't take kindly to the dog being in his nest, and the turtle - who resembles Cecil Turtle - is merely annoyed by the dog trying to hide in his shell).
 He finally stumbles upon the home of Pepé Le Pew, who is currently out.
-When he returns, the dog unsuccessfully tries to get rid of the skunk.
+When he returns, Wellington unsuccessfully tries to get rid of the skunk.
 Pepé grabs his own tail, aims, and focuses his odorous spray his tail's tip: blasting it at the dog in repetitive rounds as if firing a machine gun.
-The overpowering stench forces the dog out into the snow again, and when he falls into the pool of ice water the turtle was previously in, he finds himself frozen in a block of ice when Pepé gets him out.
-As soon as Pepé frees the dog from the block, the dog catches a cold.
+The overpowering stench forces Wellington out into the snow again, and when he falls into the pool of ice water the turtle was previously in, he finds himself frozen in a block of ice when Pepé gets him out.
+As soon as Pepé frees the dog from the block, Wellington catches a cold.

-Pepé wants his home back and tries in vain to make the dog go away with his stench.
+Pepé wants his home back and tries in vain to make Wellington go away with his stench.
 However, thanks to his cold, the dog can't smell a thing.
-After being forced out, Pepé throws the dog a note which reads: WARNING!
+After being forced out, Pepé throws him a note which reads: "WARNING!
 A COLD CAN BE FATAL!
-SEE YOUR DOCTOR NOW!
-The dog hurriedly phones a Dr. Gesundheit, and Pepé promptly appears in disguise as the doctor.
+SEE YOUR DOCTOR NOW!".
+Wellington hurriedly phones his doctor, Dr. Gazunthett, at SL-4361 (other doctors listed include Dr. Zilch, Dr. Szyklmno, Dr. Kildare, Dr. Schill, Dr. Schnook, and Dr. McStein), and Pepé promptly appears in disguise as the doctor.
 He tries putting a mustard plaster on the dog's nose and ripping it off, which doesn't work.
-Pepé next tries a steam machine, which after several tries, works, ridding the dog of his cold.
+Pepé next tries a steam machine, which after several tries, works, ridding Wellington of his cold.
 Pepé now successfully gets rid of his unwanted guest with his stench.

-The dog jumps back into the icy water and after he returns frozen in a block of ice and thaws himself out in the fireplace, his cold returns.
+Wellington jumps back into the icy water and after he returns frozen in a block of ice and thaws himself out in the fireplace, his cold returns.
 Pepé tries to get rid of him again with his smell, but fails.
-The dog then goes over to get a bottle of perfume and sprays it over himself and Pepé.
+Wellington then goes over to get a bottle of perfume and sprays it over himself and Pepé.
 Unable to stand the smell of perfume, Pepé runs off outside, jumps into the icy water and returns to thaw himself out in the fireplace, at which point he catches a cold himself.
 The pair finally agree to live with the colds and each other since neither can get rid of the other, and as they sneeze, they both say "Gesundheit!"